-How to Get Your Life Insurance License in California
+How to Become a Life Insurance Agent in California (2026 Guide)

 12 hours of pre-licensing, 75-question state exam, about $545 all-in.
 Here is the exact path.